 Depression, also known as major depressive disorder, is a mental health disorder that negatively affects how a person feels, thinks, and acts.
 The Global Health Data Exchange estimates that 251-310 million people worldwide suffer from depression.
 While depression is common, it is also, fortunately, treatable.

-Depression symptoms can range from mild to severe, including:
+The symptoms of depression can range from mild to severe and include the following:

 - Changes in appetite – weight loss or gain